qiliang28-dev/Research-on-PVA/README.md

 This file introduces the method that how to use the repo.

-All package dependencies were listed in requirements.txt
+All the package dependencies were listed in requirements.txt.

 The features extracted from raw data have been uploaded for the convenient to skip front 4 steps to quickly get the results.

+The novel respiratory dataset was zipped in a file dataset.7z which is of size beyond 20MB, whereas it will nearly occupy 90 MB of memory after releasing it, and the description about it ,including overview.xlsx,was deposited in ./dataset/description/.

 ### Unzip dataset
 1. The file ./dataset/raw_data.7z should initially be unzipped to the directory ./raw_data/original_data3/